morhi/statamic-inertia/addons/morhi/statamic-inertia/INERTIA.md

 ### Glide route exclusion

-The NGINX wildcard catch-all in `routes/inertia.php` excludes `img` paths so that `/img/asset/...` requests bypass `StatamicPageController` and reach Statamic's built-in `GlideController`:
+The wildcard route in this addon's `routes/web.php` excludes `img` paths so that `/img/asset/...` requests bypass `StatamicPageController` and reach Statamic's built-in `GlideController`:

 ```php
 ->where('uri', '^(?!cp(/|$)|api(/|$)|up$|img(/|$)).*')